IdleRPGBot/rateway/USER_GUIDE.md

 Normal gateway events that you subscribed to with intents from rateway will be sent with a routing key of _DISCORD_EVENT_NAME_, please refer [to Discord's docs](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-events) for the specifics.
 The content of the message will be the according payload JSON.

-To implement readingn a consumer, you could do:
+To implement reading a consumer, you could do:

 - Connect to AMQP
 - Declare the rateway-_i_ exchange